-Prerequisite: Registry eligible or ARRT radiographer in good standing

-This course will cover the principles of mammography, with practical application under the supervision of a radiologic technologist.
+Prerequisite: Current enrollment in second year of the program or ARRT radiographer in good standing This course will cover the principles of mammography, with practical application under the supervision of a radiologic technologist.
 2 hrs. lecture, 8 hrs. clinic/wk.